Find Everything You Need To Get Registered

 What if I changed my party affiliation? – In Georgia, residents registering to vote are not required to indicate their party affiliation status.
 However, some states do require this.
 If your state requires to you indicate your party affiliation when registering, you will need to update your registration information with the state to reflect your new party affiliation.

 No. Your form will not be processed if you put a P.O. box as your permanent address.
 For districting purposes, you must put a physical address.
-There is a section of the form to put your mailing address, in addition to your physical address.
+The form has a section to put your mailing and physical addresses.

 Yes.
 You have the right to register to vote at your school address.
 This includes a residence hall.
-A student living in a residence hall is entitled to the same rights as any other student.
+A student living in a residence hall has the same rights as any other student.
 To imply otherwise is illegal.
-If you receive mail in a Post Office box you can sign an affidavit (or, in some cases, get a letter from University Housing) asserting you live at your residence hall address.
+If you receive mail in a Post Office box, you can sign an affidavit (or, in some cases, get a letter from University Housing) asserting you live at your residence hall address.

 You can check your voter registration status directly with your state.